 Digital seems to be having a moment of late, at least in my corner of the world.
-Whether it’s former Loft pal, Yinka, co-curating Future Curious, or the recent Digital Disturbances exhibition at my current university; the crossover technology and humanity has become a hot topic in the art & design world.
+Whether it’s former Loft pal, Yinka, co-curating Future Curious, or the recent Digital Disturbances exhibition at my current university; the crossover of technology and humanity has become a hot topic in the art & design world.

-I’ve been considering this somewhat loosely lately, and consequently absorbing various projects and readings I come across.
-In Paris over the summer, I went to the XYZT: Les Paysages Abstraits exhibition (or Abstract Landscapes) by Adrien M/Claire B. I had no idea what to expect, beyond playing with light, but something about the project really struck me.
+I’ve been considering this lately, and consequently absorbing various projects and readings I come across.
+In Paris over the summer, I went to the XYZT: Les Paysages Abstraits exhibition (or Abstract Landscapes) by Adrien M/Claire B. I had no idea what to expect beyond playing with light, but something about the project really struck me.
 And I’ve not quite managed to formulate the words to describe why.
 (This is me trying.)

 So, the exhibition was in a darkened room, with various pieces installed around the room.
 Each piece was a material thing – in the sense that a physical body could interact with it – but fused with digital technology in its production.
-For instance, Arbre à Lettres (Letter Tree) used a tulle structure and video projector, to create an image of a tree that grows and sways majestically as if in wind, before the leaves turn to letters and blow away.
+For instance, Arbre à Lettres (Letter Tree), used a tulle structure and video projector, to create an image of a tree that grows and sways majestically as if it’s being blown by the wind, before the leaves turn to letters and blow away.
 This piece perhaps exemplifies the poetic nature of the XYZT project, with its direct connection to nature and literal use of words – the Romantic Sublime, so to speak.
 It is ephemeral because the tree disappears, but the continued repetition of the digital projection contradicts this moment a few minutes later.

-Whilst there is no concrete answers for the philosophical pondering about digital spaces and humankind, this was a thoroughly enjoyable exhibition to wander around.
+Whilst there are no concrete answers for the philosophical pondering about digital spaces and humankind, this was a thoroughly enjoyable exhibition to wander around.
 It made me consider methods of portraying these notions but through an altogether more emotive way.
 It was poetic, in a between the lines sort of way.
 And it did transfix me in a way that I still can’t quite place into words.

 An exhibition worth checking out, if you get the chance.